SvOlli/sorbus/doc/site/jam/memory_map_io_registers.md

 - $0000-$0001: graphics port
 - $0002-$0003: reserved for later use
 - $0004-$0007: zeropage RAM reserved for kernel
   - $04/5: temporary vector used for PRINT and CP/M fs
   - $06: save processor status for PRINT
   - $07: save accumulator for PRINT
 - $0008-$00FF: zeropage RAM for generic use
   - $0008-$000F: zeropage RAM used by WozMon
   - $00E3-$00FF: zeropage RAM used by TIM
   - $00F6-$00FF: zeropage RAM used by System Monitor
 - $0100-$01FF: stack
 - $0200-$03FF: RAM reserved for kernel (e.g. CP/M fs, VT100)
 - $0400-$CFFF: RAM for generic use
 - $D000-$DEFF: I/O provided by external boards
 - $D000-$D3FF: scratch RAM that can by exchanged with $0000-$03FF by writing to $DF03 (not accessable directly from 65C02)
 - $D300-$D3FF: I/O area suggested to be used by 32x32 framebuffer
+  (write-only, as the FB32X32 hardware only handles writes on the bus)
 - $DF00-$DFFF: I/O provided by main RP2040 board
   (this can change to $DE00-$DFFF, when $DFxx area is not sufficiant)
 - $E000-$FFFF: bank 0 (RAM, used to load CP/M 65)
 - $E000-$FFFF: bank 1 (ROM, kernal, custom firmware)
 - $E000-$FFFF: bank 2 (ROM, tools e.g. filebrowser)
 - $E000-$FFFF: bank 3 (ROM, OSI BASIC)
 - $FF00-$FFFF: bankswitching code, BRK handler, I/O routines (BIOS)
   - same on all ROM banks
   - can be copied to RAM using code at $0100 after loading a bootblock
   - is copied to RAM before running SX4 file
+  - can also copied to RAM by using BRK #$0B (see below)

 ## I/O Registers